praekeltfoundation/vumi2/docs/config.rst

 .. code-block:: yaml

    amqp:
      hostname: localhost
      port: 5672
      username: guest
      password: guest
      vhost: /
    worker_concurrency: 10
    sentry_dsn: https://key@sentry.io/12345

 config
 ^^^^^^

-amqp
+.. py:data:: amqp

    The AMQP configuration.
-See :ref:`amqp-config` for details. amqp_url
+See :ref:`amqp-config` for details.

+.. py:data:: amqp_url
+   :type: str

    The AMQP URL to use.
 For example, ``amqp://user:pass@host/vhost``.
-If specified, it is used instead of the amqp configuration. worker_concurrency
+If specified, it is used instead of the amqp configuration.

+.. py:data:: worker_concurrency
+   :type: int

    The number of messages to prefetch and process in parallel.
-Defaults to 20. sentry_dsn
+Defaults to 20.

+.. py:data:: sentry_dsn
+   :type: str

    The Sentry DSN to use.
-If specified, errors will be logged to Sentry. http_bind
+If specified, errors will be logged to Sentry.

+.. py:data:: http_bind
+   :type: str

    Optional.
-If supplied, runs an HTTP server that binds to `http_bind`.
-For example, `localhost:8000` to bind to port 8000 on localhost, or `0.0.0.0:80` to bind to port 80 on all interfaces, or `unix:/tmp/socket` to bind to a unix socket.
+If supplied, runs an HTTP server that binds to :py:data:`http_bind`.
+For example, ``localhost:8000`` to bind to port 8000 on localhost, or ``0.0.0.0:80`` to bind to port 80 on all interfaces, or ``unix:/tmp/socket`` to bind to a unix socket.
 See `the hypercorn documentation`_ for more details.
-Note that HTTPS is not handled, we recommend using something like `nginx`_ in front of the transport to handle HTTPS. log_level
+Note that HTTPS is not handled, we recommend using something like `nginx`_ in front of the transport to handle HTTPS.

+.. py:data:: log_level
+   :type: str

    The threshold for which messages to log.
-Defaults to INFO.
+Defaults to ``INFO``.

 .. _the hypercorn documentation: https://pgjones.gitlab.io/hypercorn/how_to_guides/binds.html
 .. _nginx: https://nginx.org/en/docs/